-- Cases are defined differently throughout the world and is dependent on availability of testing.
-Testing in Europe and US especially are increasing in capacity daily, so the number of positive tests will increase, not only due to more infection, but also because we are testing more people.
+- Cases are defined differently throughout the world and are dependent on the availability of testing.
+Testing in Europe and the US especially are increasing in capacity daily, so the number of positive tests will increase, not only due to more infection but also because we are testing more people.

 - Cases in Europe ~416,000, Cases in US ~180,000

 - Deaths worldwide ~41,000, Europe ~27,000, US ~3,500

 - “Cases” are defined differently around the world and are heavily dependent on the availability and accuracy of testing.